If you love working with children and you'd like to live, work and travel for 1 year in the USA, then we have the perfect opportunity for you.

 - Pay £65 for the DBS police record check and bring in your three forms of ID for verification.

 - Complete an online profile (letter to the host family, video about yourself and a photo album)

 - Match with an American host family!

 - Once you have matched with a family, pay the remaining programme cost.

 We advise starting your application at least 5 months before you would like to start your placement to allow enough time for the application and matching process.

-We run orientations in New York every month.
+We run orientations at least every month.
 You will be asked for your availability start dates at your interview.

 - Your profile will then go live on to the database of international Au Pairs and American host families

 - Participate in phone/Skype interviews with host families